fclubb/fclubb.github.io/_pages/research.md

 You can see our [LSDTopoTools website](lsdtopotools.github.io) for more details, or check out our [GitHub organisation](https://github.com/LSDtopotools).

 We have developed lots of novel techniques for analysing topography, such as extracting channel networks, delineating floodplains and river terraces, and calculating hilltop and hillslope metrics.

+I have developed techniques for clustering river profiles to identify landscape heterogeneity, such as varying rock types or climatic and tectonic gradients.
+I separate the river network by stream order, and then use agglomerative hierarchical clustering to find groups of streams with similar morphologies.
+This technique has lots of exciting applications, including mapping of landscape transience, detection of debris flow domains from topography, and improving our ability to map channel steepness.
+The code for the clustering is freely available on [GitHub](https://github.com/UP-RS-ESP/river-clusters).